JoungPark/tamagotchi/README.md

 ## TODO LIST

 1. Add Components to make the look better.
-2. Add Unit Testing with Jest.
-3. Add configuration such as how many hours/minutes tamagotchi sleeps.
+1. Add configuration such as how many hours/minutes tamagotchi sleeps.

 Will do in a new branch.

 ## HOSTING

 http://tamagotchi.joung.s3-website-us-west-2.amazonaws.com/

+## UPDATE

+1. Add Unit Testing with Jest.
+(29/Jan/2020)